What is a community foundation?

 - Gift funds are established by donors who intend to distribute the entire amount, either immediately or over time to a nonprofit organization, program or cause.
 Non-endowed gift funds are not set up for long-term growth.

-There are also opportunities for donors to give directly to the NCCF’s Operating Fund or the Permanent Endowment Fund to ensure overall support of the organization, affiliate network, core programs and philanthropic services to the state.
+There are also opportunities for donors to give directly to the NCCF’s Operating Endowment Fund to ensure overall support of the organization, affiliate network, core programs and philanthropic services to the state.

 How much does it cost to start a fund at the Foundation and what ongoing fees are there?